Brunnera: taxon details and analytics

 Brunnera

 Brunnera is a genus of flowering plants in the family Boraginaceae.
 They are rhizomatous perennials, native to the woodlands of Eastern Europe and North West Asia.
 They have hairy leaves and sprays of blue flowers in spring.
 Numerous cultivars are available, which are valued as groundcover in dappled shade.
 Some possess variegated foliage.
-The best known species is Brunnera macrophylla, known as Siberian bugloss.
+The best known species is B. macrophylla, known as Siberian bugloss.

 ...Brunnera in languages: